PostHog/posthog.com/contents/founders/how-come-we-ship-so-much.md

 ### 3. Hiring with intention

-I think 90%+ of an organization's problems are solved by hiring right – see [what we've learned about hiring](https://newsletter.posthog.com/p/everything-weve-learned-about-hiring) in our Substack newsletter.
+I think 90%+ of an organization's problems are solved by hiring right – see [what we've learned about hiring](https://newsletter.posthog.com/p/everything-weve-learned-about-hiring) in our newsletter.

 We've found it invaluable to pay people during our hiring process to do some actual work.
 Over time, we've refined this down to a one-day task, which gives us a good sense of how much someone can get done and the quality of their actual code.